-You may not think your frying pan needs an app (though you can get one) but there are plenty of useful app-enabled kitchen gadgets, whether you want to put a brew on from bed or check how something’s cooking.
+You may not think your frying pan needs an app (though you can get one, believe it or not) but there are plenty of useful app-enabled kitchen gadgets, whether you want to put a brew on from bed or check how something’s cooking.
 Here are our favourites.

 If you're hoping to pick up some smart home tech for cheap, check out our guide to the best smart home deals to make sure you're smart about your spending too.

 When it came time to bring apps into the kitchen, the kettle was one of our first thoughts, and it’s not hard to see why - having a freshly boiled kettle ready for you when you wake up or get home from work is a great example of tech actually making life simpler, rather than just adding unnecessary fuss.

 Now in its third generation, the iKettle has gotten past some early headaches to deliver a smooth experience (mostly at least - setup is still fiddly and awkward).
 You connect it to your Wi-Fi through a phone, and then use the Smarter app to trigger it to boil (or just heat to a temperature of your choice), to keep water warm, or just to check water levels.